What is in commercial cat food?

 If you are a cat owner, you probably know by now that cats aren’t meant to consume other types of food except for meat.
 They are not optional carnivores – they need meat to survive.

 Or, if you’d like, they need mainly protein to survive.
 We’re guessing that you have boiled or roasted a steak before in your life or at least you have witnessed the transition of meat color from red to grey or brown.

 Many pet food companies find that using marketing and advertising strategies for pet owners makes sense while they couldn’t do that to the actual pets, right?
 Because the pets can’t buy their own food.
 As humans, color diversity appeals to us.
 As such, we might think that the more colorful the dry cat food is, the better.
 Actually, that’s completely wrong.

 Cat food can contain dyes that range from Red 40 to Yellow 6 – and many of these artificial colors are known to cause cancer.
-Red 3 is carcinogenic, so we urge you to check the ingredients on the bag before you choose a particular food for your pet.
+Blue 2 is carcinogenic, so we urge you to check the ingredients on the bag before you choose a particular food for your pet.